Isfahan University of Technology

+The Isfahan University of Technology (IUT) (دانشگاه صنعتی اصفهان, Dāneshgāh-e San'ati-ye Esfahān) is a leading public university in Iran, established with the help of the Massachusetts Institute of Technology.
+Before establishment, 60 top Iranian students received Royal scholarships to pursue their PhD in the US top 10 universities as part of preparation of faculty workforce.
+The university, which is located in Isfahan, comprises 14 faculties and departments, serving approximately 11,000 students and employing 600 academic staff members.
+IUT offers undergraduate, graduate, and doctoral programs across four main disciplines: engineering, basic sciences, agriculture, and natural resources.
+Notably, IUT was the first Iranian university to gain membership in CERN.

 Overview

-Isfahan University of Technology, started its academic activities in 1977.
-It is located in the central part of the country with the total area of 2300 hectares.
+Isfahan University of Technology started its academic activities in 1977.
+It is located in the central part of the country with a total area of 2300 hectares.
 Of this, 400 ha area has been dedicated to the main campus.
 The main campus resembling a small town, includes all the educational or research building as well as modern dormitories to house more than 5000 students and the residential quarters which provide the academic staff with semi-detached houses.
 To facilitate for students and staff, IUT also offers the health service center, shopping, sports and recreation centers inside the campus.
 IUT comprises a College of Agriculture (with ten departments), nine Engineering departments, three basic science departments, one department of natural resources with three divisions, seven research centers, and many research groups.
 Since it is located at the heart of industrial complexes, it has provided an opportunity to strengthen industrial enhancement of the city of Isfahan and Iran.
 The university has been successful enough to make strong ties with industries and carried out about 2000 research projects with different national industrial bodies.
 In terms of technology we have the honor to be the initiator of Isfahan Science and Technology Town (ISTT) which is one of the top in the Middle East.
 The connection between IUT and ISTT is leading to the enhancement of the cooperation between IUT and Industrial bodies in the region for more research projects, defining curriculum based on the industrial needs, providing the opportunities for students to get experienced about solving real problems based on the needs of society, such as training programs for educating our students and graduates to become entrepreneurs.